 Ellery did not take up residence in Arnold Arnold's apartment until three days before the end of the week.
-He conjectured, and correctly, that if any attempt were to be made on the life of Arnold, it would not take place
+He conjectured, and correctly, that if any attempt were to be made on the life of Arnold, it would not take place until the seven days were almost up.

-When he did move in, he wished he hadn't; for Big Time Arnold was carrying out his announced intention of playing Enrico Caruso's records incessantly.
+When he did move in, he wished he hadn't; for Big Time Arnold was carrying out his announced intention carrying out his announced intention of playing Enrico Caruso's records incessantly.
 Before long, Ellery felt as if his head were about to split in two, but still, from behind the closed door of Arnold's bed-sitting room the golden voice continued to shake the wall.

 And nothing happened.
 Nothing except this continual nerve wracking suspense.
-There in the room next to him sat a man who had wagered over a million dollars he would be dead in less than a week, a man who had practically offered four different peoWhen others get a "Close-up" of YOUR EYES !
+There in the room next to him sat a man who had wagered over a million dollars he would be dead in less than a week, a man who had practically offered four different peo-